1mw/glang/README.md

 # glang
-The g language.
+Created by Mark Aldrich.
 The g language is similar to Assembly, but includes more modern aspects, such as variables.

 ### Syntax
 There are 3 types of symbols: operators, operands, and separators.
 Operators are built in (see below).
 Operands can be either variables, registers, or literals.
 Separators separate things passed to an operator.
 Example: ```@jumpz $v :: 3```